famjean/R_functions_depository/Meta-Analysis.md

 2/ Function to compute power
 3/ Function to perform meta-analysis with studies with missing data (mean difference)
 4/ Function to perform meta-analysis with studies with missing data (generalization)
-5/ Function to test variance between studies
+5/ Function to test variance between studies (between means)
+6/ Function to test variance between studies (generalization)

 ---------------------------------------------------------------------------------------------------